nxthdr/blog/content/datasets.md

 ## Raw Peering Dataset

-The raw peering dataset is available in the `risotto.updates` table.
-The schema is described in our [infrastrcture](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/risotto/risotto.sql) repository.
+The raw peering dataset is available in the `bmp.updates` table.
+The schema is described in our [infrastrcture](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/bmp/bmp.sql) repository.

 Each router of **as215011** sends BMP messages to [risotto](https://github.com/nxthdr/risotto), which records the updates in a ClickHouse database.